 The Victorians brought warmth and spirit to Christmas, making the celebration more about the family.
 The strictest of parents would enjoy games with their young children, hearts filled with charity and friendliness.

-Christmas advertisements have been in newspapers since 1820 and Father Christmas (or Santa Claus) has appeared in stores since 1840.
+Christmas advertisements have been in newspapers since 1820, and Father Christmas (or Santa Claus) has appeared in stores since 1840.

-By 1867, the Macy’s department store in New York City decided to stay open until midnight on Christmas Eve, to allow the shoppers to make their last-minute purchases.
+By 1867, the Macy’s department store in New York City decided to stay open until midnight on Christmas Eve to allow the shoppers to make their last-minute purchases.

-Many argue that Christmas would be incredibly different, without the many advertisements and places to buy gifts for their loved ones.
+Many argue that Christmas would be incredibly different without the many advertisements and places to buy gifts for their loved ones.

-Most parents of young children are unwilling to do away entirely with what might be called the “gimmicky” or “commercial” Christmas, but that is no reason why some of the spirit of past holidays, such as the traditional fun Victoria Christmas, cannot be incorporated in modern society.
+Most parents of young children are unwilling to do away entirely with what might be called the “gimmicky” or “commercial” Christmas, but that is no reason why some of the spirits of past holidays, such as the traditional fun Victoria Christmas, cannot be incorporated in modern society.